Dr3EmUr/MidiSaver/README.md

 ### built with
-MidiSaver was written in c# using .NET 8
+MidiSaver was written in c# using .NET 8 and was built using [DryWetMidi](https://github.com/melanchall/drywetmidi)